schnehowebking/eduplus_lms/README.md

 # School Management System with Django

-A comprehensive School Management System (LMS) built with the Django web framework.
-Whether you're developing an LMS for an educational institution or looking to enhance your skills and portfolio, this project is a perfect starting point.
+A comprehensive School Management System (SMS) built with the Django web framework.
+Whether you're developing an SMS for an educational institution or looking to enhance your skills and portfolio, this project is a perfect starting point.

 Let's collaborate and enhance this project together!